 At the heart of this college town — Central Michigan University.

-My alma mater is the fourth largest public university in Michigan with more than 20,000 students on campus.
-It’s also home to a three-year-old College of Medicine.
+My alma mater is the sixth largest public college or university in Michigan with more than 16,000 students on campus.
+Since 2013, the university also boasts a College of Medicine.

 Naturally, the university attracts visitors.
 Prospective students visit with their parents to tour campus.
 Students’ families book hotel stays for freshman orientation, residence hall move-in day, and graduation.
 Spectators fill CMU’s athletic facilities to watch NCAA Division I sports.
-And, this weekend, proud alumni will return to town sporting Maroon and Gold for the annual Homecoming festivities.
+And, each fall, proud alumni return to town sporting Maroon and Gold for the annual Homecoming festivities.

 But, is Mt.
 Pleasant more than a college town?

 With a population of about 26,000 full-time residents, Mt.
 Pleasant is a small city in the middle of Michigan’s Lower Peninsula.
 It’s located about 70 miles north of state capital Lansing and about 30 miles east of Midland, Dow Chemical’s headquarters.